-1.2.2 Headteacher
+1.2.2 Headteacher and Senior Leaders

-- The Headteacher has a duty of care for ensuring the safety (including E-Safety) of members of the school community. - The Headteacher and (at least) one other member of the Leadership Team should be aware of the procedures to be followed in the event of a serious E-Safety allegation being made against a member of staff (see flow chart on dealing with E-Safety incidents). - The Headteacher is responsible for ensuring that the E-Safety Coordinator and other relevant staff receive suitable training to enable them to carry out their E-Safety roles.
+- The Headteacher has a duty of care for ensuring the safety (including E-Safety) of members of the school community. - The Headteacher and (at least) one other member of the Senior Leadership Team should be aware of the procedures to be followed in the event of a serious E-Safety allegation being made against a member of staff (see flow chart on dealing with E-Safety incidents).

+• The Headteacher is responsible for ensuring that the E-Safety Coordinator and other relevant staff receive suitable training to enable them to carry out their E-Safety roles and train other colleagues as relevant.

-1.2.3 E-Safety Coordinator (Mrs G Streete)
+1.2.3 E-Safety Coordinator